 from disco to diy: the history of iran's electronic underground

 Before the Islamic Revolution in the 1979, Iran was a musical hotbed that mixed east and west.
-Now a new generation of young electronic producers are rising up and carrying the torch.
+Now a new generation of young electronic producers is rising up and carrying the torch.

-On the 7th January 1978, the Iranian Revolution began.
-By 1979 the country had become an Islamic republic, overthrowing the Pahlavi dynasty who had ruled Iran for half a century.
-Before that, throughout the 70s the Iranian monarchy heavily invested in the arts across the country with a desire to Westernise the country, and from the late 60s onwards, European disco and pop began to infiltrate the middle eastern country and influence the more traditional forms of Iranian music.
+On January 7, 1978, the Iranian Revolution began.
+By 1979, the country had become an Islamic republic, overthrowing the Pahlavi dynasty who had ruled Iran for half a century.
+Before that, throughout the 70s, the Iranian monarchy heavily invested in the arts with a desire to Westernize the country; from the late 60s onwards, European disco and pop began to infiltrate the middle eastern country and influence the more traditional forms of Iranian music.
 "In the 70s Iran was pumping a lot of money into music, and financially, they were doing quite well as a country," Kasra V explains.
-Kasra moved to the UK several years ago and is now a host on NTS Radio.
+Ksara moved to the UK several years ago and is now an NTS Radio host.
 His new EP The Window explores the music of his birthplace, specifically the South Iranian musical style, Bandari.

 Iran, before the Islamic Revolution, was full of cultural delights that mixed east and west together.
-In the 70s artists like Farrokhzad Fereydoun -- an openly gay musician, political scientist and TV host -- and Kourosh Yaghmaei -- whose works were compiled five years ago by Eglo on Now Again Records -- were enjoying mainstream success in the country.
-Artists like Shohreh and Ebi were making "big records with big orchestras," Kasra explains, fuelling a vibrant music culture that mixed psychedelic pop, folk and middle-eastern rock.
+In the 70s artists like Farrokhzad Fereydoun — an openly gay musician, political scientist, and TV host — and Kourosh Yaghmaei — whose works were compiled five years ago by Eglo on Now Again Records — were enjoying mainstream success in the country.
+Artists like Shohreh and Ebi were making "big records with big orchestras," Kasra explains, fueling a vibrant music culture that mixed psychedelic pop, folk, and middle-eastern rock.
 Some of the biggest artists of the age, Googoosh, Dariush, and Farhad Mehrad were creating songs full of soaring emotion.
 "Some of them were almost too emotional," Kasra laughs.
 "They peak too much, some of them were almost a whole song of peaking."
-Some were political, such as Farhad's track, Jomeh, but mostly they echoed what Western musicians were writing about at the time; love, loss and simply, having a good time.
+Some were political, such as Farhad's track, "Jomeh."
+But mostly they echoed what Western musicians were writing about at the time: love, loss, and simply having a good time.

 All forms of official recorded music and live performance need to be approved by the Ministry of Culture but in recent years, and supported by the current, more liberal administration, these restrictions are beginning to loosen.
 "I've heard that recently, some people have been trying to get away with doing more ambient and techno stuff, as it just doesn't have any words," Kasra explains.
 While electronic music is far from exempt from censorship, it has an easier ride than other genres in the country.

-It's down to it being -- on the most part -- instrumental.
+These eased restrictions are the result of electronic music being — fort the most part — instrumental.
 Music without lyrics is much more likely to be approved by the Ministry of Culture, and as such electronic music bleeds into everyday life more-so than other genres do.
 "Almost everybody has satellite TVs," Kasra explains.
-"National Geographic always used to have Kraftwerk and Vangelis on the soundtracks to their programmes; Oxygen by Jean Michel Jarre was the theme tune for the big technology show in the country.
+"National Geographic always used to have Kraftwerk and Vangelis on the soundtracks to their programs; 'Oxygen' by Jean Michel Jarre was the theme tune for the big technology show in the country.
 I was listening to that stuff without really knowing I was always listening to it."

-While in Kasra's time there the internet was painfully slow -- "it would take like eight or nine hours to download a 100mb file," he says -- websites like Beatport and Resident Advisor are available within the country, and the pirate tape culture of old has made way for mp3s like it has across the world.
+While Kasra experienced painfully slow internet during his time in Iran — "it would take like eight or nine hours to download a 100mb file," he says — websites like Beatport and Resident Advisor are available within the country, and the pirate tape culture of old has made way for mp3s like it has across the world.

-Incredible music is being created there and thankfully, it is beginning to enjoy much wider success.
-It will take time, like any emerging scene does, but as restrictions on music become more liberal people will continue to experiment and take it into uncharted territory.
+Incredible music is being created in Iran and thankfully, it is beginning to enjoy much wider success.
+It will take time, like any emerging scene does, but as restrictions on music become more liberal, people will continue to experiment and take it into uncharted territory.
 It's DIY, but it's dedicated.

 Text Jack Needham